Evidence for a moderate spin from X-ray reflection of the high-mass supermassive black hole in the cluster-hosted quasar

-A programme of \textit{Chandra} observations of H1821$+$643 were taken in 2001 with the Low-Energy and High-Energy Transmission Gratings (LETG and HETG, respectively), principally to search for quasar absorption lines from the Warm-Hot Intergalactic Medium \citep[WHIM, see][]{Fang_2002_WHIMObs_h1821+643, Mathur_2003_WHIM_h1821+643, Kovacs_LETGChandraObs_MissingBaryons}.
+A programme of \textit{Chandra} observations of H1821$+$643 were taken in 2001 with the Low-Energy and High-Energy Transmission Gratings (LETG and HETG, respectively), principally to search for quasar absorption lines from the Warm-Hot Intergalactic Medium \citep[WHIM, see][]{Fang_2002_WHIMObs_h1821+643, Mathur_2003_WHIM_h1821+643, Yaqoob_2005, Kovacs_LETGChandraObs_MissingBaryons}.
 In addition to providing a high-resolution spectrum of the intrinsic AGN emission with minimal cluster contamination, the use of \textit{Chandra}'s grating instruments provided a successful route to circumventing photon pile-up.
 Recently, we combined these same LETG/HETG spectra to set strong bounds on the coupling of very light Axion-Light Particles (ALPs) to electromagnetism, setting an upper bound on the ALP-photon constant of $g_\mathrm{a\gamma} < 6.3 \times {10}^{-13} \ {\mathrm{GeV}}^{-1}$ for ALP masses $\lesssim {10}^{-12} \ \mathrm{eV}$ at 99.7\% confidence \citep[][]{sisk21_alps}.
 The previous analysis of these data most pertinent to our current study was presented by \citet[][]{Yaqoob_2005}.
 These authors used the LETG/HETG data to study the iron-K emission line, finding it to be broadened and identifying a possible absorption line.
 Importantly, the \citet[][]{Yaqoob_2005} study highlighted the ability of the LETG to study the iron-K band.

 H1821+643 is one of the most massive SMBHs whose angular momentum $J$ has been constrained, albeit weakly until now \citep[see Fig. 6 of][]{reynolds2019ObsBlackHoleSpinsReview}.
 Historically, $J$ has been quantified through a dimensionless spin parameter ${a}^{*}$ defined as ${a}^{*} = cJ/{G M_\mathrm{BH}^{2}}$, where $M_\mathrm{BH}$ is the black hole mass, $c$ is the speed of light in the vacuum and $G$ is Newton’s gravitational constant.
 Importantly, ${a}^{*}$ can range between $-0.998$ to $+0.998$, with ${a}^{*}<0$ and ${a}^{*}>0$ indicating that the black hole spins in either a retrograde or prograde sense to the matter accreted onto it, respectively.